fulcrumgenomics/fgbio/tools/develop/ExtractUmisFromBam.md

 it will lead to an BAM with inconsistent records.

 The read structure describes the structure of a given read as one or more read segments.
-A read segment describes a contiguous stretch of bases of the same type (ex. template bases) of some length and some offset from the start of the read.
+A read segment describes a contiguous stretch of bases of the same type (ex. template bases) of some length.
 Read structures are made up of `<number><operator>` pairs much like the CIGAR string in BAM files.
 Five kinds of operators are recognized:

 1. `T` identifies a template read
 2. `B` identifies a sample barcode read